 “ Make sure you think how your customer’s life intersects with your product and not how your product intersects with them.”MORE >

-George is the VP Managing Director and leader of the Foundry 360 team, and brings a customer-centric mindset to the organization.
-Building on the great audience insights of Meredith, George has fostered a “Brand as Publisher” framework for top brands like McDonald’s, Ford Motor Company, Massachusetts General Hospital, Bank of America, Scott’s, and Ram Trucks—building strategic and engaging content programs to engage, inform and drive behavior at scale.
+George is SVP of the Foundry 360 team, bringing a customer-centric mindset to the organization.
+Building on the great audience insights of Dotdash Meredith, George has fostered a “Brand as Publisher” framework for top brands like McDonald’s, Ford Motor Company, Massachusetts General Hospital, Bank of America, Scott’s, and Ram Trucks—building strategic and engaging content programs to engage, inform and drive behavior at scale.
 At Foundry 360, George sets the direction for new content-based platforms that allow companies and brands to play an important role in their customers lives.
 An innovative, strategic and trusted partner—George always puts his customers first, and focuses the company on building long-term, trusted relationships that endure the test of time.

 He has been married to his wife Kristin for over 25 years and has three children, all either students or alumni of his alma mater Michigan State University—GO GREEN!
 GO WHITE!